isomerpages/gb-assist/_browse-all-licences-SPF/Police-Permit-for-Public-Talk.md

 Print SPCP Here

 {% include button.html text="Apply on GoBusiness Dashboard" src="https://licence1.business.gov.sg/feportal/web/frontier/eAdvisor?redirection=true&selectedLicenceIds=242" type="primary" %}

 ### Application Details

 <p>Under the Public Order Act, a Police Permit is required for an assembly, procession or public talk that is held by one or more persons in a public place, if the intention is to:<br>(a) Demonstrate support for or opposition to the views or actions of any person, group of persons or any government;<br>(b) Publicise a cause or campaign; or<br>(c) Mark or commemorate any event.</p>

+**Additional Information**

+Fee:
+$22 for 1 day; and
+$44 for 7 days held within 3 months

+### Documents Needed

+Floor plan
+CV Curriculum vitae of the speaker
+Program
+Synopsis